-- Georgia's age-standardized stroke death rate in 2019 was 13.2 percent higher than the national average1 - In 2019, Georgia had the 8th-highest stroke death rate in the U.S.1 - Stroke is the fourth-leading cause of death in Georgia (4,528 stroke deaths in 2019)1 - In 2019, about 19 percent of Georgia stroke deaths were premature, i.e. among persons under the age of 65 years.1 - In 2019, the age-adjusted stroke death rate for Blacks in Georgia was 65.9 per 100,000 population, which was 33 percent higher than the rates for Whites.1 - Stroke is a leading cause of disability.2 Treatment of eligible stroke patients with the drug Alteplase (a tissue plasminogen activator) can reduce disability by 30 percent, but the drug needs to be administered in the first three hours after symptom onset.3 - In 2019, Georgians had more than 22,000 stroke hospitalizations - The median charge per hospitalization was around \$41,257 - The total stroke-related hospitalization charges were over \$1.6 billion in Georgia - Georgia is in the "Stroke Belt," an area in the southeastern U.S. with stroke death rates that are approximately 30 percent higher than the rest of the U.S. The coastal plains of Georgia are in the "buckle" of the Stroke Belt, an area with stroke death rates about 40 percent higher than the rest of the nation.4 - The higher death rates seen in the Stroke Belt can be collectively explained, in large part, by demographic and socioeconomic factors and the prevalence of stroke risk factors and chronic diseases like diabetes and hypertension.5 - In 2019, only 64 percent of adult Georgians knew all three signs of stroke facial droop, arm weakness, and slurred speech and the importance of calling 911 immediately.
+- Georgia's age-standardized stroke death rate in 2020 was 10.8 percent higher than the national average - In 2020, Georgia had the 12th-highest stroke death rate in the U.S.1 - Stroke is the fourth-leading cause of death in Georgia (4,821 stroke deaths in 2020)1 - In 2020, about 19 percent of Georgia stroke deaths were premature, i.e. among persons under the age of 65 years. - In 2020, the age-adjusted stroke death rate for Blacks in Georgia was 52.2 per 100,000 population, which was 30 percent higher than the rates for Whites. - Stroke is a leading cause of disability.
+Treatment of eligible stroke patients with the drug Alteplase (a tissue plasminogen activator) can reduce disability by 30 percent, but the drug needs to be administered in the first three hours after symptom onset. - In 2020, Georgians had more than 20,800 stroke hospitalizations - The median charge per hospitalization was around \$46,002 - The total stroke-related hospitalization charges were over \$1.7 billion in Georgia - Georgia is in the "Stroke Belt," an area in the southeastern U.S. with stroke death rates that are approximately 30 percent higher than the rest of the U.S. The coastal plains of Georgia are in the "buckle" of the Stroke Belt, an area with stroke death rates about 40 percent higher than the rest of the nation. - The higher death rates seen in the Stroke Belt can be collectively explained, in large part, by demographic and socioeconomic factors and the prevalence of stroke risk factors and chronic diseases like diabetes and hypertension.

-Georgia stroke patients have higher prevalence rates for stroke-related risk factors versus adult Georgians.
-The 2019 Georgia Behavioral Risk Factor Surveillance System (GA-BRFSS) and 2019 GCASR data showed:6 a: GCASR 2019
+- In 2020, only 64 percent of adult Georgians knew all three signs of stroke facial droop, arm weakness, and slurred speech and the importance of calling 911 immediately. - Georgia stroke patients have higher prevalence rates for stroke-related risk factors versus adult Georgians.
+The 2019 - 2020 Georgia Behavioral Risk Factor Surveillance System (GA-BRFSS) and 2020 GCASR data showed:

-Risk Factor Acute Stroke Patients (%)a Adult Georgians (%)
+Risk Factor Acute Stroke Patients (%) a Adult Georgians (%) b

-Hypertension 79.2 34.8
+Hypertension 78.4 34.8

-Dyslipidemia 44.0 32.4
+Dyslipidemia 45.3 32.4

-Diabetes Mellitus 35.8 12.0
+Diabetes Mellitus 35.5 11.6

-Coronary Artery Disease/Prior Myocardial Infarction 20.5 6.4
+Coronary Artery Disease/Prior Myocardial Infarction 19.6 7.0

-Atrial Fibrillation/Flutter 14.3
+Atrial Fibrillation/Flutter 13.7

-Smoking 21.5 16.3
+Smoking 21.3 15.8

+a: CC A SR 2020 b: 2019/2020 BRESS data